SweetForest/LazyVPMPackageTemplate/README.md

    After generating the repository, go to your repository's settings and enable workflows under `Settings > Actions > General`.
 Look at Workflow permissions and give Read and write permissions. 🔒

 3. **Upload Your Files**
-   Replace the template files with your own project files. and push it on github. 📂
+   Replace the template files with your own project files. and push it on github.
+Make sure you still keep folder .github/workflows for automated release management. 📂

 ## 📦 Publishing a Release